lexnederbragt/230321_ttshell/lex.md

 env
 ```

-In my `.bash_login` file, I also set a few variables to make my life easier:
+In my `.bashrc` file, I also set a few variables to make my life easier:

 ```
 nird=login-trd.nird.sigma2.no